edublancas/neural-clustering/README.md

 ## Step 5: Run notebooks

-Once input files are generated, start `jupyter` and take a look at the files located in  `notebooks/`
+Once input files are generated, start `jupyter notebook` and take a look at the files located in  `notebooks/`

 Notebooks overview: